Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Nurse practitioner Molly Gumucio, CNP, explains why we should avoid douching and the best way to keep “down there” clean.
+Women's Health Nurse Practitioner Molly Gumucio, CNP, explains why we should avoid douching and the best way to keep “down there” clean.

-Sometimes, people will use just water or add vinegar, soap, baking soda or a fragrance.
-Douche kits are sold online and at stores.
+You may have come across douching kits online and in stores.
 They typically contain an antiseptic solution and a bag or bottle to help distribute the solution at a high pressure.
+Usually, douching involves making a mixture of water, vinegar, baking soda, soap and fragrances to create a “cleaning solution” for your vagina.

 Advertisement

-Bacterial vaginosis is an infection caused by the overgrowth of your normal vaginal bacteria.
+Bacterial vaginosis is an infection caused by the overgrowth of your normal vaginal bacteria and can cause an amine, or fishy odor.
 A yeast infection happens when candida, a type of yeast, is out of balance in your body.

 Both types of infections can cause a vaginal discharge, while a yeast infection can also cause an itchy sensation, redness, swelling and a burning feeling when you urinate.

-It’s simple — just clean with soap and water.
-And opt for a soap that’s gentle and sensitive.
+It is simple — just clean the area outside your vagina with soap and water.
+No flushing or high pressure necessary.
+And opt for a soap that is gentle and sensitive.

-“People tend to clean their vagina and vulva too often,” says Gumucio.
-“Try to avoid using scented body wash and just stick to warm water and gentle soaps that usually don’t strip away all that good bacteria and flora.”
+“People tend to clean their vaginal area and vulva too often,” says Gumucio.
+“Try to avoid using scented body wash and just stick to warm water and gentle soaps that usually don’t strip away all those good bacteria and flora.”

-If your symptoms persist for more than a week, then it’s time to call your doctor.
+If you are having vaginal odor and your symptoms persist for more than a week, then it is time to call your doctor.

 Some symptoms may include: